Things to Avoid When Assembling an Advertising Spec Portfolio

 When the pages are turned and endless campaigns for Nike, Wonderbra, Viagra, Victoria's Secret and Red Bull appear one after the other, you are giving a clear indication that you don't like to challenge yourself.

 A quick look at a site like Ads Of The World will give you a good idea of this phenomenon.
 There are dozens of campaigns for Wonderbra.
 It's easy to advertise for.
 Big breasts and the outcome of them is a very simple idea to get behind, and it's easy to be visually funny and verbally concise.
 Most don't even have headlines.

 The same goes for Viagra and Red Bull.
 Sex is an easy subject.
 Tons of energy is easy.
 These campaigns only prove to the potential employer that you can handle the low-hanging fruit.

 If you really want to impress, do ads for bland products or services that have no easily-identifiable or unique traits.
 Choose an airline, dish soap, a wireless carrier, or something else that you have to use your brain for.
-Now, you need to create a strategy, rather than piggyback one.
-You need to think.
-And that's what employers want to see.
-Spec work should not be easy; it should not be shooting fish in a barrel.
+Now, you need to create a strategy rather than piggyback one.
+You need to think, and that's what employers want to see.
+Spec work should not be easy or like shooting fish in a barrel.